wazo-platform/wazo-doc/source/administration/switchboards/configuration.rst

 address>/command.htm?key=SPEAKER``.
 If this command does not activate the phone's speaker, your network configuration will have to be *fixed* before you can use the Snom switchboard.

-It's possible to configure the Snom switchboard via the :ref:`configuration files
+You must configure the Snom switchboard via the :ref:`configuration files
 <configuration-files>` of xivo-ctid.
 The following options are available::

    switchboard_snom:
-       username: guest
+       username: admin
-       password: guest
+       password: <admin password>
        answer_delay: 0.5

-You have to change the username and password option if you have changed the administrator username or administrator password for your phone in :menuselection:`Configuration --> Provisioning --> Template Device`.
+You must set the username and password options according to the administrator username or administrator password that are configured in :menuselection:`Configuration --> Provisioning --> Template Device`.

 Yealink Phones